I am so excited to show you my fall home tour this year! I mean, me and fall are best buddies.

 Oh, I almost forgot about my new baby.
 How cool is my green portable Royal typewriter.

 I bought that for myself for my birthday and it was an absolute steal at a antique mall.
-One day soon she'll have her own photo shoot and I'll go on and on about her, but until then I wanted to set her up in the dining room, because she goes so well with the hydrangea.
+In my A New Royal In The House post she had her own photo shoot and I went on and on about her.
+I set her up in the dining room, because she goes so well with the green of the Limelight hydrangea.

 I thought it might helpful if I gave you some guidance in finding some of the pieces I have decorated my home with.
 Now, most of the items I have were bought at thrift stores and yard sales, so that might not be too helpful (unless you want to go to that cute little red house over there on Main Street the next time she has a sale), but I did try to find sources that carry either authentically vintage items or pretty realistic reproduction items: